Alexithymia: Relationships

 Alexithymia can create interpersonal problems because these individuals tend to avoid emotionally close relationships, or if they do form relationships with others they usually position themselves as either dependent, dominant, or impersonal, "such that the relationship remains superficial".
 Inadequate "differentiation" between self and others by alexithymic individuals has also been observed.
 Their difficulty in processing interpersonal connections often develops where the person lacks a romantic partner.

-In a study, a large group of alexithymic individuals completed the 64-item Inventory of Interpersonal Problems (IIP-64) which found that "two interpersonal problems are significantly and stably related to alexithymia: cold/distant and non-assertive social functioning.
+In a study, a large group of alexithymic individuals completed the 64-item Inventory of Interpersonal Problems (IIP-64).
+The study found that "two interpersonal problems are significantly and stably related to alexithymia: cold/distant and non-assertive social functioning.
 All other IIP-64 subscales were not significantly related to alexithymia."

 Chaotic interpersonal relations have also been observed by Sifneos.
 Due to the inherent difficulties identifying and describing emotional states in self and others, alexithymia also negatively affects relationship satisfaction between couples.

 In a 2008 study alexithymia was found to be correlated with impaired understanding and demonstration of relational affection, and that this impairment contributes to poorer mental health, poorer relational well-being, and lowered relationship quality.

 Some individuals working for organizations in which control of emotions is the norm might show alexithymic-like behavior but not be alexithymic.
 However, over time the lack of self-expressions can become routine and they may find it harder to identify with others.